Fancy You (EP): Commercial performance

 With the release of Fancy You, Twice became the first Korean girl group to surpass first week album sales of over 150,000 copies sold as recorded by Hanteo Chart, with the EP recording 151,051 copies sold in its first week.
 With this, Twice reached an accumulative number of 3.75 million albums sold in South Korea.
 Fancy You held the record for highest first-week Korean girl group album sales until it was surpassed by Twice's succeeding EP release later in 2019, Feel Special.
-The album also debuted at number 2 on the Weekly Gaon Album Chart, while reaching a peak position atop Japan's Weekly Oricon Albums Chart.
-Fancy You debuted at number 4 on the Billboard World Albums chart, garnering 1,000 copies sold in its first week, becoming their best one-week sales record in the US.
-This marks Twice's ninth Top 10 entry on World Albums.
-It then debuted at number two on the Monthly Gaon Album Chart for the month of April, recording 328,477 copies sold.
-In June, the album received a Platinum certification from Gaon for reaching sales of over 250,000 copies.
+The album also debuted at number 2 on the weekly Gaon Album Chart, while reaching a peak position atop Japan's weekly Oricon Albums Chart.
+Fancy You debuted at number 4 on the Billboard World Albums chart, garnering 1,000 copies sold in its first week.
+This was Twice's best one-week sales record in the US, and marked their ninth Top 10 entry on the World Albums chart.
+The album then debuted at number two on the monthly Gaon Album Chart for the month of April, recording 328,477 copies sold.
+In June, the album received a Platinum certification from the Korea Music Content Association for reaching sales of over 250,000 copies.
 The album was certified 2× Platinum in November 2022.

 Track listing

-Adapted from the group's official website.
+Personnel

+Credits are adapted from the album's liner notes.